スタスタAppsの英検要約予想問題は、1級の要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 19

-Space debris has become a growing threat as more satellites are launched for communication, navigation, and research.
-Old satellites and fragments from collisions can travel at extremely high speeds, and even small objects can destroy active spacecraft.
-Supporters of rapid satellite expansion argue that the economic benefits are large and that private investment requires flexible rules to innovate quickly.
+Space debris is becoming a serious threat as more satellites are launched for communication, navigation, and research.
+Old spacecraft and fragments from collisions travel at extremely high speeds, so even small objects can damage active satellites.
+Because useful orbits are shared, debris created by one operator can endanger many others.
+The issue is growing as private companies plan large satellite networks.

 Question 20